DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * view grades (m/s)
 * delete outcome (m/s)

-#### Grade Book
+#### Grade Book, Results and Scores

-The grade book tab provides a view to the grades of the users that have interacted with the tool.
-It is visible/accessible, if the tool supports the "Assignment and Grade Services Specification".
+The "Grade Book, Results and Scores" tab provides a view to the performance of the users that have interacted with the tool.
+It is visible/accessible, if the tool supports the "Assignment and Grade Services Specification" and the "write" permission is granted for the acting user.

-TODO @mjansenDatabay
+Two sub-tabs are presented:

+1. Gradebook
+2. Score History

+##### Grade Book

+The "Grade Book" view presents a tabular gradebook/matrix of users (rows) and their results (the current/last submitted score in each case) ILIAS stored for the tool's "Line Items" (columns).

+@mjansenDatabay: Describe possible filters etc.

+##### Score History

+The view should present the following user score attributes for the "Line Items" of the specific tool in the "Context" of an ILIAS repository object:

+* Username Presentation (as provided by the ILIAS user component and it's interfaces)
+* *timestamp* (formated acc. to the users' personal ILIAS date/time presentation settings)
+* *activityProgress* (optional)
+* *gradingProgress* (optional)
+* *scoreGiven* (optional)
+* *scoreMaximum* (optional)
+* *comment* (optional)
+* *startedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings)
+* *submittedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings)

+Since a tool may submit multiple scores for a user for each "Line Item", the view should provide the history of score submissions.

+@mjansenDatabay: Describe possible filters etc.

 #### Learning Progress Tab